vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 <img src="/images/vue-component-with-preprocessors.png" style="display: block; margin: 30px auto">

 These specific languages are just examples.
 You could just as easily use Bublé, TypeScript, SCSS, PostCSS - or whatever other preprocessors that help you be productive.
-If using Webpack with `vue-loader`, it also has first-class support for CSS Modules.
+If using webpack with `vue-loader`, it also has first-class support for CSS Modules.

 ### What About Separation of Concerns?